pachyderm/docs/content/staging/pipeline-spec/metadata.md

 ---
 # metadata #
 title:  Metadata
-description: Add metadata to your pipeline pods using Kubernetes' `labels` and `annotations`
+description: Add metadata to your pipeline pods using Kubernetes' labels and annotations.
 date:
 # taxonomy #
 tags: ["pipelines"]